 In 1964 the college was given full degree-granting status and was again re-named, this time to Winnipeg Bible College, a name it retained until 1991.

 In 1970, Winnipeg Bible College faced a financial and enrolment crisis.
 The building it was occupying in Winnipeg was slated for destruction and the school needed a new home.
 That new home turned out to be St. Joseph's College, a Roman Catholic high school in Otterburne which had been closed a few years previously.
-The college moved there in the fall of 1970 with 70 students enrolled for classes.
+Under the leadership of President Ken Hanna, the college moved there in the fall of 1970 with 70 students enrolled for classes.
 Within a few years the school had grown to 300 full-time students.

-In June 2011 the Manitoba legislature passed Bill 301, the Providence College and Theological Seminary Incorporation Amendment Act, which adds the term University after Providence, officially changing our name to Providence University College & Theological Seminary.
-This makes clear what sort of education Providence provides.
-It offers Bachelor of Arts degrees according to the standards of other Canadian universities.
+At present, the majority of our University College courses are transferable to public university programs across Canada and beyond.
+In 2010 the Senate of the University of Manitoba approved Providence College degrees for entrance into post-baccalaureate (M.A. and B.Ed.) programs on par with other universities in Canada.
+Since 2000, Providence Seminary has offered an extension program in counselling at Ambrose Seminary in Calgary, Alberta.
+In June 2011 the Manitoba legislature passed Bill 301, the Providence College and Theological Seminary Incorporation Amendment Act, which adds the term University after Providence, changing the institutional name to Providence University College & Theological Seminary.
+This clarified what the undergraduate institution is: A Christian University offering Bachelor of Arts degrees according to the standards of other Canadian universities.

 10 College Crescent

 Otterburne, Manitoba, Canada, R0A 1G0